CivicActions/ssp-toolkit/docs/controls/SA.md

 ##### AWS

 In this architecture, initial private/public SSH keys stored in Identity and Access Management (IAM) are supplied to EC2 instances upon launch, and the public key portion is managed within the AWS EC2 service.
-In addition, server-side encryption encryption is used for Amazon S3 storage and Amazon RDS databases, using key management provided by AWS for the storage buckets and RDS databases.
+In addition, server-side encryption is used for Amazon S3 storage and Amazon RDS databases, using key management provided by AWS for the storage buckets and RDS databases.

 ### SA-13: Trustworthiness